Making Movies with Your Phone!

 It’s become such a big trend major film schools like NYU are adding mobile video production to their curriculum.
 An NYU student, Julianne Mosoff, contacted me the other days for an article she was writing.
 She wanted the perspective of an “old-school” video producer like me.

 Since most of the video cameras I used weighed about 30 pounds and my neck and spine are all banged up today because of it, I’m quite thrilled by the capacity of a tiny portable telephone that takes video.

 Julianne did a great job researching the subject and wrote an informative article that I have reprinted below.
 You can also find it on her class blog.
 There are also websites like Howmuchis Mobile Phones who compare the prices of these devices so that you can find the best deal for you!

 The portability of cell and smartphones make them an incredible tool for certain video-making situations.

 I learned early in my career that sometimes the best video is taken by a “fly on the wall.”
 There are times when being able to be discrete will capture better video than you ever could with a huge camera that makes everyone self-conscious.

-This has made a huge difference for everything from fun at the park to criminal law enforcement and police conduct..
+This has made a huge difference for everything from fun at the park to law enforcement and police conduct.

 I imagine most serious video production will still be done with cameras that provide more capability than a wafer-thin gadget designed primarily for phone calls.
-Although, I have read about some use of cell phones in serious, professional video production.
-They are so tiny they can be tucked in anywhere and some get such great images that they can be editing in with footage from more sophisticated video cameras ad blend right in.
+Although, I have read about using cell phones for serious, professional video production.
+They are so tiny they can be tucked in anywhere and some get such great images that they can be editing in with footage from more sophisticated video cameras and blend right in.
 It’s already amazing how cell phones work but sometimes you need a signal boost.
 Weak signals are one drawback but it is easily fixed with the correct gadgets.
 To learn more about how to boost a cell phone signal that link is a great article for your reading pleasure.